vellotocoffe/interview-state-problem/README.md

 - But the code will become difficult to maintain and exends when a huge amount of new states will be added.

 ### Second version based on Rule&Rule engine pattern which resolves these limitations.

+##  How to Run
+mvn spring-boot:run -Dspring-boot.run.arguments="D,F"
+- Please configure Lombok for your IDE, otherwise you get compiler errors.